soundpress/RulesOfNYC/docs/c08/index.rst

 Container.
 The term "container" means any receptacle that is used to collect waste or recyclables for disposal and which generally is not disposed of after such use.

+Crash.
+The term “crash” means a traffic incident involving the impact of a vehicle with another vehicle, person or property.
+A crash includes, but is not limited to, those events referenced as “incidents” and “accidents” by the Vehicle and Traffic Law.

 Designated Covered Establishment.
 The term “Designated Covered Establishment” means any commercial establishment identified by the Department of Sanitation in Subdivision (a) of 16 RCNY § 1-11 as being a “designated covered establishment” pursuant to Section 16-306.1(b) of the Code.

-Disclosure.
-The term "Disclosure" means the information to be disclosed pursuant to section 16-508 of the Code and 17 RCNY § 1-06, contained in the form provided by the Commission to be submitted with the application for a license or registration pursuant to this chapter.
-Disclosure of fines, penalties or settlements for regulatory violations set forth in clause i of paragraph (ii) of subdivision b of section 16-508 of the Code shall be made when any such fine, penalty, settlement is of an amount of five thousand dollars ($5,000) or more, or has resulted in the suspension or revocation of a license or other permission.
-Disclosure of injunctive relief with respect to such violations shall be made when such relief was or will be for a duration of six (6) months or more.

 Exempt business.
 The term "exempt business" means a business granted an exemption from the licensing requirements of subdivision a of section 16-505 of the Code and issued a registration pursuant to subdivision b of such section.